 Many people want to work.
-Unfortunately, life sometimes has other plans, gifting us severe medical conditions which make our line of work impossible.
+Unfortunately, life sometimes has other plans, gifting us severe medical conditions that make our line of work impossible.

 A decent manager would try to work with a good employee and legally must consider reasonable accommodations under the ADA (Americans with Disabilities Act).